 Please consult SDSU or any CSU campus admissions office for further information about alternative ways to satisfy the subject requirements.

 Subject Requirements

-San Diego State University requires that applicants complete, with grades of C or better, the following 15 units of college preparatory courses.
+San Diego State University requires that applicants complete, with grades of C or better, a comprehensive pattern of college preparatory study totaling 15 units.
 A "unit" is one year of study in high school.